technosophos/spin-quickstart/README.md

 ```

 The first time we do this, it'll walk us through the process of initializing Fermyon Cloud.
 Once it's done, we'll have a publicly available URL to try.

+You can also use `spin up` or `spin build --up` in Codespaces to start an instance on the Codespaces server.

 ## For JavaScript and TypeScript